pabcrudel/hello-yew/README.md

 I just started learning `Rust` and I read on their website that you can [build WebAssembly with it](https://www.rust-lang.org/what/wasm).
-I searched on the internet and I found `Yew`, a framework to do so in a way that reminds me of React.
+I searched on the internet and I found `Yew`, a framework to do so in a way that reminds me of `React`.
 So i decided to take a look.

 ## Sample Counter App